sapegin/sapegin.me/src/content/blog/avoid-loops.md

 ];
 const totalPrice = cart
   .map(item => item.price * item.quantity)
-  .reduce((acc, value) => acc + value);
+  .reduce((accumulator, value) => accumulator + value);
 // → 58
 ```

 <!-- expect(totalPrice).toBe(58) -->

 Now, the purpose of each step is clearer.
-Using the `reduce()` to calculate a sum of all array elements is one of the most typical use cases for this method, and this pattern is easier to recognize here than in the original code.
+The sum calculation is easier to recognize here than in the original code.

 **Tip:** I often see something that I call _the reduce rabbit hole_ during interviews and code reviews: a developer starts writing code with the `reduce()` method, and then digs a deep complexity pit by adding more and more things to the `reduce()`, instead of stopping and rewriting it to something simpler.
 TkDodo has [a great article](https://tkdodo.eu/blog/why-i-dont-like-reduce) on the pitfalls of `reduce()`.